AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 And he thinks the purpose of comedy is to disrupt norms in the way that he would talk about doing it to business.
 It's really interesting.

-What's that phrase that would be at the start about world changing or something?
+What's that phrase that we had at the start about world changing or something?
 World altering stakes.
 World altering stakes.

 It's kind of defining, it's assuming that comedy is, as well as making people laugh,